sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-visual-studio-code.md

 For example, we can write the following commit message for our changed files:

 ```
-Update Readme and Getting Started
+Update Readme and Getting Started docs
 ```

-We’ll use the **Message** input box at the top of the Source Control panel to enter this commit message.
+We’ll use the **Message** input box at the top of the **Source Control** panel to enter this commit message.

 <figure className="small">
     <img src="https://storage.googleapis.com/sourcegraph-assets/learn/headers/vs-code-source-control-staged-changes-with-message.png" alt="Writing a commit message in the Message input box." />